cheind/py-style-transfer/Readme.md

 In this work we extend the approach to two more use-cases
  - **Seamless mode** generates tiles that can be stacked vertically/horizontally without visual seams.
  - **Tiled mode** allows generation of very large images that would otherwise not fit into memory.
-Like this [8192x8192 10Mb/Jpeg](https://drive.google.com/file/d/1modc1iGmTUx4LGbh-ZCTZsXxjujf-eHQ/view?usp=sharing) pure Picasso artistic style image.
+Like [this 8192x8192 10Mb/JPEG](https://drive.google.com/file/d/1modc1iGmTUx4LGbh-ZCTZsXxjujf-eHQ/view?usp=sharing) pure Picasso artistic style image.

 See the interactive [StyleTransfer.ipynb](StyleTransfer.ipynb) notebook for usage and examples.